kabeloSeleke/dvt-elevator-project/README.md

-Certainly!
-Here's a README.md for your Elevator System project based on the code and discussions we've had:

----

 # Elevator System

 A simulation of an elevator system designed to move people as efficiently as possible.
 This system provides a console application interface to interact with elevators, view their status, and request their services.